-Doses For Liquid vs Solid Medications
+Doses For Liquid vs Solid Dog Medications

 For some reason, my dogs have always been more receptive to liquid forms of medicine, rather than pills.

-But with liquid meds, I just mix it in cottage cheese (which they rarely get, so they think it’s a special treat …or sometimes I even mix it in their own dog food gravy), and they never even know it’s there!
+But with liquid meds, I just mix it in cottage cheese (which they rarely get, so they think it’s a special treat …or sometimes I even mix it in their own dog food gravy) and they never even know it’s there!

-List Of Acceptable Human Medications For Pets
+List Of Acceptable Human Meds Vet Approved

 Now onto the lists of acceptable household medications for pets that I got from my veterinarian…

-This is the form I got from my vet in the Summer of 2004:
+The Household Medications For Pets chart I got from my vet in the Summer of 2004:

 The most notable changes from 2004 to 2007 are: